 Select Allow members to be provisioned to this relay if you want this Relay server to be available for provisioning.
-For information about related provisioning settings, see Configure Relay provisioning settings to manage load.
+For information about related provisioning settings, see Changing Relay provisioning settings.

 Click OK to upload the Groove Server Relay ID file to Groove Server Manager.
 The Groove Server Relay name appears in the list of servers for the selected Relay pool.

 The following procedure describes how to configure Relay server provisioning settings to manage the capacity and message queues of registered Relay servers.
 This process helps minimize service interruption from overloaded systems and message backlog.

 For more information about Groove Server Relay operation, databases, and message queues, see Operations for Groove Server 2010 Relay.

 For information about how to register a Relay server with Groove Server Manager, see Register a Relay server with Groove Server Manager.To configure Relay server provisioning settings to manage load

 From the Groove Server Manager administrative Web site, expand Relay Pools, and select a Relay pool from the navigation pane.